Tuition Hacks: Top Online Colleges and Universities

 Pro tip: if you are interested in Liberty, you should check out the Christian Connector Scholarship, which is worth $2,500!

-Purdue is fairly new to the online education game, but offers a number of online bachelor’s degree programs that are focused on pre-professional majors like business, nursing, and criminal justice.
-Purdue University Global is a great fit for students interested in majoring in something that is aligned with a particular job.
-You can check out their available programs here.
+Purdue is fairly new to the online education game.
+However, they offer a number of online bachelor’s degree programs focused on pre-professional majors like business, nursing, and criminal justice.
+Their online program, called Purdue University Global, is a great fit for students interested in majoring in something that is aligned with a particular job.
+You can check out their available programs on their site.

 Purdue University Global also allows all students to “try” out the experience with a free introductory period of three weeks.
 During this time, students do not need to pay a dime (except for the application fee).
 This is a great way for students to try an online college without any financial risk.